nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 ### A note about virtual environments

-We recently learned that if you installed `virtualenv` before installing the Homebrew version of Python (and possibly even if you installed Python first), the virtual environments you create may use the OS X system version of Python.
+*April 18, 2016*: We recently learned that if you installed `virtualenv` before installing the Homebrew version of Python (and possibly even if you installed Python first), the virtual environments you create will use the OS X system version of Python.
 This is not cool because that version of Python is compiled without key features and libraries.

 To ensure you *always* are using your Homebrewed Python, always specify the `-p` flag when creating a virtual environment: